GregDavidson/BookmarksToSQL/README.md

 # Directory: BookmarksToSQL

-This project provides tools for transferring Bookmarks between popular browsers and a PostgreSQL database.
+This project provides tools for storing Bookmarks from popular browsers in a PostgreSQL database.

+## Goals, i.e. Why Do This?

+1. Easy maintenance of Bookmark Organization
+- deduplicate links where cross-referencing not desired
+- correct and optimize tags and folders
+- merge in bookmarks from different browsers and sessions
+2. Include subsets of bookmarks on selected web pages
+- always serve latest matching bookmarks
+3. Private and Secure Sync
+- replace proprietary, unreliable and primitive syncing systems
+3. Smart Social Bookmarking
+- multiple users sync to same database
+- users select what to share with specific folders and tags

 ## Roadmap: